Noxious weed: Canada

 In Canada, constitutional responsibility for the regulation of agriculture and the environment is shared between the federal and provincial governments.
 The federal government through the Canadian Food Inspection Agency (CFIA) regulates invasive plants under the authority of the Plant Protection Act, the Seeds Act and statutory regulations.
 Certain plant species have been designated by the CFIA as noxious weeds in the Weed Seeds Order.

 Each province also produces its own list of prohibited weeds.
 In Alberta, for example, a new Weed Control Act was proclaimed in 2010 with two weed designations: "prohibited noxious" (46 species) which are banned across Alberta, and "noxious" (29 species) which can be restricted at the discretion of local authorities.

+European Union

+Since 2016, following the EU Regulation 1143/2014 on Invasive Alien Species (IAS), the European Commission publishes updated lists of IAS of Union concern.
+Since 2022 August 02 there are 41 plant species of Union concern.

+An example of highly invasive and phototoxic weeds are 3 related species of hogweed: